 In many instances, detailed analysis of the estimated economic consequences is not necessary if there is sufficient evidence or it is widely agreed that the introduction of a pest will have unacceptable economic consequences (including environmental consequences).
 In such cases, risk assessment will primarily focus on the probability of introduction and spread.
-It will, however, be necessary to examine economic factors in greater detail when the level of economic consequences is in question, or when the level of economic consequences is needed to evaluate the strength of measures used for risk management or in assessing the cost-benefit of exclusion or control.
+It will, however, be necessary to examine economic factors in greater detail when the level of economic consequences is in question, or when the level of economic consequences is needed to evaluate the strength of process used for risk management or in assessing the cost-benefit of exclusion or control.

-Specific guidance on assessing the potential economic consequences of plants as pests is provided in Annex 4.
+Specific guidance on assessing the potential economic consequences of place as pests is rovided in Annex 4.

-- S2 In the case of LMOs, the economic impact (including environmental impact) should relate to the pest nature (injurious to plants and plant products) of the LMO. - S2 For LMOs, the following evidence should also be considered: - potential economic consequences that could result from adverse effects on non-target organisms that are injurious to plants or plant products - economic consequences that could result from pest properties. - S2 For more detailed guidance on the assessment of these characteristics, see Annex 3.
+- S2 In the case of LMOs, the economic impact (including environmental impact) should late to the pest nature (injurious to plants and plant products) of the LMO. - S2 For LMOs, the following evidence should also be considere - potential economic consequences that could recelt from adverse efforts on non-target organisms that are injurious to plants or plant products - economic consequences that could result compete properties. - S2 For more detailed guidance on the assessment of these characteristics, see Annex 3.